fh295/fh295.github.io/index.md

-I work on replicating in artificial systems how we as humans *learn*, *represent* and *use* language and semantic concepts in general.
+I work on replicating in artificial systems how we as humans *learn*, *represent* and *use* language and semantic concepts.

 #### Embodied language learning